 - Multifamily: Multifamily properties offer residential housing in exchange for rental payments.
 Buildings with more than four units are generally considered multifamily property.
-Some examples include apartment buildings or apartment communities, co-operatives, townhomes, and condominiums.
+Apartment buildings or apartment communities, co-operatives, townhomes, and condominiums are considered multi-family real estate.
 The size and number of units of these properties can vary widely.
 Multifamily lease agreements are usually more flexible in terms of duration.
 Residential leases can be short-term or long-term but are typically not longer than a year.
 Some lease agreements can even be month to month.

 - Industrial: Industrial real estate is used for industrial business operations.
 This can include heavy manufacturing, warehouses, assembly, and research and development buildings.
-Some examples include oil refineries (heavy manufacturing), Amazon distribution centers (warehouses), product assembly factories, and pharmaceutical research and development facilities.
+Oil refineries (heavy manufacturing), Amazon distribution centers (warehouses), product assembly factories, and pharmaceutical research and development facilities fall into this category.
 These properties aren’t generally located in areas that would be very desirable for a residential or retail property, and their placement is guided by zoning regulations that apply to their industrial business operations.
 Lease agreement lengths for industrial real estate are typically for five years or more.

 - Retail: Retail commercial real estate includes properties that provide the spaces required for retail businesses to conduct business with the public in general.
-Some examples include clothing shops and restaurants.
+Clothing shops and restaurants are considered retail real estate.
 This kind of commercial real estate can be developed in large multi-tenant complexes in the form of shopping malls, strip malls, factory outlets, or other such shopping centers.
 It can also take the form of a single-tenanted standalone building.
 The earning potential of retail real estate for its owner can depend largely on its specific geographic location, because it significantly impacts which retail tenants will want to set up shop there.
 Retail leases also tend to be mid- to long-term, often in the 4-5 year range.